blakeblackshear/frigate/README.md

     # Optional: Configuration for the jpg snapshots written to the clips directory for each event
     snapshots:
       # Optional: Enable writing jpg snapshot to /media/frigate/clips (default: shown below)
+      # This value can be set via MQTT and will be updated in startup based on retained value
       enabled: False
       # Optional: print a timestamp on the snapshots (default: shown below)
       timestamp: False